mariotoffia/goasciidoc/README.md

 # goasciidoc
 Document your go code using [asciidoc](http://asciidoctor.org/).
 It allows you to have asciidoc [markup](https://asciidoctor.org/docs/asciidoc-writers-guide/) in all code documentation.
-Asciidoc do support many plugins to e.g. render sequence diagrams, svg images, ERD, BPMN, RackDiag and many more, one such component is
+Asciidoc do support many plugins to e.g. render sequence diagrams, svg images, ERD, BPMN, RackDiag and many more.

-[kroki](https://kroki.io/#support) that renders the ascii into fineart :).
+One such component is [kroki](https://kroki.io/#support) that renders the ascii into fine-art :).

-:bulb: **See the [plugins](#plugins) secion below for examples!!**
+:bulb: **See the [plugins](#plugins) section below for examples!!**

 To generate documentation for this project as mydoc.adoc, do the following:
 ```bash